pyautoml/fastArxiv/README.md

+# Start
+Use `playground.py` to check how the script works.

 # Performance

 This is an multithread arXiv wrapper allowing to fetch multiple papers at once and parse them to standarized json files.